Health & Safety

 - Avoid close contact with people who are sick.

-- Practice physical distancing (staying at least 6 feet apart from others), minimizing close contact among groups of people and avoiding contact with others if you feel ill.
+- Practice physical distancing (staying at least 6 feet apart from others), especially while indoors.

 - Cover your cough or sneeze with a tissue, then throw the tissue in the trash.